DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/topology-views.md

 - This modification was particularly difficult to write, as the D key on main developer's keyboard randomly stopped working and many re-reads had to be done.
 If any Ds are missing, let the main eveloper know.
 - Main developer's quirk is that projects should have slightly quirky names - it helps marketability and breathes some life into them.
-  NUMA topology views sounds boring, but it's abbreviation, NUMA TV, is a rather fitting one - just like a television, the modification displays information to the user via a screen.
+  Topology Views sounds boring, but it's abbreviation, TV, is a rather fitting one - just like a television, the modification displays information to the user via a screen.
 Rather weak, but a connection nonetheless, boosting development morale.